aravpatel19/nodejs-eks-infrastructure/README.md

 ### **Current Status: $0/month** ✅
 - All infrastructure destroyed to save money
 - Use deployment scripts to bring back what you need
+- **NEW**: Comprehensive cleanup script to remove orphaned resources

 ### **Cost Breakdown:**